-Prof. Dr. Ed Balistreri is an Associate Professor at the Colorado School of Mines, Division of Economics and Business.
-His research focuses on the formulation of numeric simulation models to study the economic outcomes of policy interference such as trade reforms or greenhouse gas control strategies.
+Prof. Edward J. Balistreri, PhD, will be joining the Economics Department at Iowa State University as an Associate Professor starting in August 2017.
+Professor Balistreri's research focuses on the formulation and parameterization of numeric simulation models of international and regional markets under advanced theories of industrial organization.
+His applications include international trade policy, economic integration and development, and climate policy.
 Balistreri has also contributed to the literature on structural estimation and the empirical calibration of models of trade and industrial organization.
-He has published in international journals like Journal of International Economic, Economic Letters, Economic Modelling, Economic Inquiry, Energy Journal, The Canadian Journal of Economics, Energy Economics, Review of International Economics, and Environmental and Resource Economics.
+He has published in international journals like Journal of International Economics, The World Economy, Economic Letters, Economic Modelling, Economic Inquiry, The Energy Journal, The Canadian Journal of Economics, Energy Economics, Review of International Economics, and Environmental and Resource Economics.